lupyuen/quickjs-nuttx/README.md

 nsh>
 ```

-TODO: Interactive Mode REPL fails.
+But QuickJS nteractive Mode REPL fails.
 Need to increase stack some more.
 We see our old friend 8_c021_8308, which appears when we run out of stack

 ```text
 $ qemu-system-riscv64 -semihosting -M virt,aclint=on -cpu rv64 -smp 8 -bios none -kernel nuttx -nographic